 When you see the same crows constantly returning to your roof, it’s very likely a mated pair is planning to make your roof their new nesting ground.

-However, if you live out in the middle of nowhere and there are few trees or other tall objects, the crows may just be using your roof for lack of a better perching alternative.
+However, if you live out in the middle of nowhere and there are few tall trees or other elevated objects, the crows may just be using your roof for lack of a better perching alternative.

 Read Also: How to Get Rid of Barn Swallows